arup-group/pqm-hellebores/README.md

 Open `./pico/stream.py` and save it to the root folder of the microcontroller.

 ## Running
-To use the interactive user interface, run "hellebores" from the Raspberry Pi desktop menu.
+To use the interactive user interface, select "START" from the launcher dialog.
+Alternatively, run "hellebores" from the Raspberry Pi desktop menu.

 It's possible to access the running environment on a Pi using SSH.
 For working on the Pico microcontroller, use ssh -X to connect to the Pi and then start `thonny` within your SSH session.
 This will redirect thonny's program window to your local X-server (needs a Linux or WSL2 system, or install an X-server separately).